RobotnikAutomation/robotnik_sensors/README.md

 | gpu             | boolean to use the GPU for the sensor (only available for 2d and 3d lidar)      |

+### Global argument

+There is a global property that is set in the [all_sensors.urdf.xacro](robotnik_sensors/urdf/all_sensors.urdf.xacro) file:

+- `low_performance`: boolean to set low performance mode for simulation.
+When set to true, the sensor plugins will use lower resolution and frame rates to reduce CPU/GPU usage.

+> **Note**: All properties can be overridden after including the `all_sensors.urdf.xacro` file.

 #### Example

 This example shows how to include a SICK S300 2D LiDAR in a robot description: